mendiolamj/cg-cloud-foundations-wiki/KMS-Workshop-part-2.md

 <**Figure-2**>

 Now in the upper area, you can click on "**Create Volume**" to create a new Amazon EBS disk.
-Once in the volume creation screen, and for the workshorp, you can leave the defaults in most fields- Except for the following: Ensure you have selected the same "**Availability zone**" as your EC2 instance is running on (It is easy to find out: you can look into the EC2 service, Instances area in the left pane, select your instance and locate the information "Availability Zone" below).
+Once in the volume creation screen, and for the workshop, you can leave the defaults in most fields- Except for the following: Ensure you have selected the same "**Availability zone**" as your EC2 instance is running on (It is easy to find out: you can look into the EC2 service, Instances area in the left pane, select your instance and locate the information "Availability Zone" below).
 The disk can only be attached to instances in the same availability zone.

 Ensure also that you have clicked the "**Encryption**" checkbox.
 Then select the CMK you want to use from AWS KMS.
 Let's select the CMK that we have imported with our own key material, the alias was: **ImportedCMK**.